briar/briar/.gitlab/issue_templates/bug_report.md

 # Steps to reproduce

-(PLease list the steps you performed when you encountered the bug)
+(Please list the steps you performed when you encountered the bug)

 -
 -